npbauman/Downfolded-Hamiltonian-Database/README.md

 <img src="https://latex.codecogs.com/svg.latex?\left&space;(&space;i&space;j&space;|&space;k&space;l\right&space;)&space;=&space;\int&space;d\mathbf{r_{1}}&space;d\mathbf{r_{2}}&space;\psi_{i}^{*}(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})r_{12}^{-1}\psi_{k}^{*}(\mathbf{r_{2}})\psi_{l}(\mathbf{r_{2}})." title="\left ( i j | k l\right ) = \int d\mathbf{r_{1}} d\mathbf{r_{2}} \psi_{i}^{*}(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})r_{12}^{-1}\psi_{k}^{*}(\mathbf{r_{2}})\psi_{l}(\mathbf{r_{2}})." />

 In both cases, the indices correspond to **'spatial'** orbitals.

+# Note about active spaces

+A simple description of each active space is provided in corresponding directories for each molecule and basis set.
+The active spaces are chosen based on either a general molecular orbital diagram or such that there is a significant difference in energy between highest(lowest) energy unoccupied(occupied) orbital in the active space and the next highest(lowest) energy unoccupied(occupied) orbital outside of the active space.
+The latter argument is important because from a perturbative analysis stand point, if the active-space orbitals are well seperated energetically from the remaining orbitals, the external amplitudes defining the downfolded Hamiltonian are better approximated.
+That is because one can expect that the corresponding pertubative denominators are much larger than those used to define excitations within the active space and which are determined in the diagonalization of the downfolded Hamiltonian.
+Along with the choice of active-space, a series of other approximations are used to define the downfolded Hamiltonians (descriptions can be found in each directory), but the larger the active space the closer thee approximate downfolded Hamiltonian is to the exact downfolded Hamiltonian (i.e. the one that gives the exact FCI value).
+It is generally best to use the largest active whenever possible.